mlan/docker-asterisk/src/privatedial/doc/privatedial.md

 Most subroutines use the `${HINT}` channel variable to identify the endpoint so `${EXTEN}` is set to the special `s`.

 When calling and texting endpoints an attempts are made to contact all contacts of the endpoints, such that for inbound calls all registered contacts (smart-pones) will ring and also receive inbound SMS.

+### Presence

+Asterisk support [presence state](https://wiki.asterisk.org/wiki/display/AST/Presence+State) an indicator that conveys the state of an endpoint to other endpoints.
+But, unfortunately, presence is only supported for Sangama/Digium phones, not for softphones.
+Consequentely, no attmpt has been made to support presence state in PrivateDial.